-It’s important to invest it in your company’s brand appearance from the start.
+It’s important to invest in your company’s brand appearance from the start.
 First impressions are going to be important the coming years, and you'll have to look "bigger then you are" and breath consistency and credibility.

 Your to-do list:

 - Pick one main and one secondary (highlight) color.
 Use tools like this Color Wheel from Adobe to help find great combinations applying specific color rules and guidelines.
-Here are some good instructions to use your new color palette to create a PowerPoint template.

 - Pick a simple shape that goes with the colors.
 Research it to eliminate accidental references.
 This article provides more feedback on the science behind great logo design.